orbit-love/orbit-model/README.md

 The Orbit Model is a vocabulary and visual canvas that makes it easier to ask, discuss, and answer questions about your community.
 Questions like:

-- What should each community member be doing?
 - What do I call a highly-engaged community member?
+- What should I ask community member to do?
 - How do I prioritize who to spend time with?
 - How do I attract new people to the community?
 - How do I measure my community's engagement?
 Growth?